Canned Heat: "Going Up the Country" and Woodstock

-Arriving via helicopter at Woodstock, Canned Heat played their set on the second day of the festival at sunset.
-The set included "Going Up the Country" which became the title track in the documentary, even though the band's performance was not shown.
+Arriving via helicopter at Woodstock, Canned Heat played their set at sunset on the second day of the festival, Saturday, 8/16/1969; appearing on the main stage between The Incredible String Band and Mountain.
+The 70-minute set included "Going Up the Country" which became the title track in the documentary, even though the band's performance was not shown.
 The song was included in the first (triple) Woodstock album; while the second album, Woodstock 2, contained "Woodstock Boogie".
 The expanded 25th Anniversary Collection added "Leaving This Town" to the band's collection of Woodstock performances and "A Change Is Gonna Come" was included on the director's cut of the documentary film; leaving only "Let's Work Together" to be released.

 Before their European tour in early 1970, the band recorded Future Blues, an album containing five original compositions and three covers.
 "Let's Work Together", a Wilbert Harrison song, was the single chosen for release in Europe to coincide with the tour.
 At the band's insistence the U.S. release was delayed in order to offer the author's version a chance in the market first.
 Canned Heat had a big hit with "Let's Work Together" and was the band's only top forty hit to feature the vocals of Bob "The Bear" Hite.
 The album featured piano by Dr. John and an atypical jump blues style also.
 Some controversy was sparked by the Moon landing/Iwo Jima album cover and the upside-down American flag.
 The upside-down flag was Wilson's idea and was a response to his love of nature, growing environmentalism and concern that humankind would soon be polluting the Moon as well as the Earth (as reflected in his song "Poor Moon").

 Material from their 1970 European tour provided the tracks for Canned Heat '70 Concert Live in Europe, later retitled Live in Europe.
 It was a live album that combined tracks from different shows throughout the tour, but was put together in such a way as to resemble one continuous concert for the listener.
 Although the album garnered some critical acclaim and did well in the UK (peaking at number 15), it had only limited commercial success in the U.S.; Returning from Europe in May 1970, an exhausted Larry Taylor left the band to join John Mayall (who had moved to Laurel Canyon, California) and was followed by Mandel.